LorneWhiteway/lfi_project/README.md

 2. `git clone https://github.com/LorneWhiteway/lfi_project.git`
 3. `cd ./lfi_project`.
 You are now in the project directory.
 4. Follow the instructions in 'Creating a suitable version of FFTW for hypatia' below to create a suitable version of FFTW.
-5. Follow the instructions below in 'Working with python on hypatia' to to create a virtual Python environment.modules.
+5. Follow the instructions below in 'Working with python on hypatia' to to create a virtual Python environment.
 6. Follow the instructions in 'How to build pkdgrav3 for use by the hypatia GPU' below to build pkdgrav3.

 ### How to load environment variables